ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 ### interpretability

-Another problem is **interpretability**.
 Neural networks don't lend themselves to explanation.
 The high dimensionality of the input and parameter space means that it's hard to pin down cause to effect.
 Industries such as finance are legally prevented from using uninterpretable models.

 Related to this is our current lack of a theoretical understanding.
 Many academics are uncomfortable with machine learning.
 We can empirically test if machine learning is working, but we don't really know why it is working.
 Modern machine learning is an empirical science - we don't really know why one algorithm works and another doesn't, we can only run experiments and test one versus the other.